 Accepting credit or debit cards is almost a give-in for businesses of all-sizes these days.
 After all, they’re convenient, flexible, and can improve your bottom line since plastic is the most popular payment method.

 The thing is, there’s a lot to consider before you just start swiping away.
 At the top of the list should be how much it’s going to cost your business.
 You may have to purchase hardware and software.

 There may even may a number of processing fees as well.
-While some are avoidable, if you’re a small business owner that processes credit cards there may be no way around paying that interchange fee.
+While some are avoidable, if you’re a small business owner processing credit cards, there may be no way around them.
 Various processing fees can have a major impact on your business.